Maira Doshi: Acting career

-Tollywood Debut

-Doshi's first film was Sunsilk in 2015 where she played a small role as a college junior.
+Doshi's first ad was Sunsilk in 2015 where she played a small role as a college junior.
 It was then followed by work in advertisements like Himalaya Face Wash, Airtel and Myntraa.
 Doshi debuted as a protagonist as Bandhvi in a Tollywood (Telugu) film Kaadhali.

 In late 2018, Doshi's mother asked her to change her name as for astrology-related purposes.
 Doshi changed her screen name from Pooja K. Doshi to Maira Doshi.

 In 2019, Doshi completed shooting for a Telugu film IIT Krishnamurthy.
 The film is scheduled to release in 2020.
 Doshi landed the main role as Aaradhya in a Telugu web series The Grill released on an OTT platform Viu.
 The Grill was directed by Sharan Kopishety, entertainingly portrays a unique college story.
 Later that year, she was given her first main dramatic role as Shreya in Gujarati cinema by the directors Abhinn-Manthan in the movie Chasani.
 The film portrayed a journey of an elderly married couple, learning from new generation couples to make their married life more joyful and romantic.
 She won Best Debut Actor (Female) of the year 2019 by GIFA (Gujarat Iconic Film Awards) for the role.